sovrin-foundation/SGF-v3/sbu/docs/gf_controlled/member_business_policies.md

 4. The DIBE Consortiumn MUST provide Members with at least 30 days notification of any material changes to the business policies implemented in DIBE Consortium Network environments.
 Notification about technical changes is covered under DIBE Consortium Member Technical and Organizational Policies .

-## Suspension
+## 6. Suspension
 1. A Member MUST be suspended by the responsible DIBE Consortium Governing Body under any of the following conditions:
 	1. The Member no longer complies with the Member Business Policies, Member Technical and Organizational Policies, or any other requirements of the DIBE Consortium Governance Framework.
 	1. The Member's Node has failed to achieve 98% availability over a period of 30 days.
-	1. A security intrusion or violation has been reported and the DIBE Consortium Technical Governance Board is not satisfied that the Member has performed adequate remediation.
+	1. A security intrusion or violation has been reported and the Technical Governance Board is not satisfied that the Member has performed adequate remediation.
 	1. The Member fails to requalify under its annual requalification process specified in section 4.
 	1. The Member has, in the sole judgment of the DIBE Consortium Board of Trustees, violated some or all of the Governance Framework principles, taken action against the purpose of the DIBE Consortium, or has shown behaviour contrary to the collective interest of the DIBE Consortium or performed action that brought the DIBE Consortium or the Consortium Network into disrepute.
 2. A Member who is suspended MUST not have an active Node on any DIBE Consortium Ledger network until such time as Member is able to provide reasonable assurance to the responsible DIBE Consortium Governing Body that: